gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/model_evaluation_and_validation/index.md

 **Training Set:** Used to train the model. <br />
 **Validation Set:** Used to estimate the model, and tune the model hyper-parameters. <br />
 **Test Set:** Used for final testing. <br />
-> If we do not have validation set, and simply use the test results to decide on the parameters of the model, then after many iterations of this procedure, we are overfitting to the test set of data.
+* If we do not have validation set, and simply use the test results to decide on the parameters of the model, then after many iterations of this procedure, we are overfitting to the test set of data.

+* Usually the data split is `60-20-20`; in the big data era, we may now only need 1% or even less for validation and test dataset, when the entire data set is very large.

 ### K-Fold Cross Validation
 1. Split the data into training set and test test